-1Department of Mathematics, University of Firat, Elazig, Turkey development of the derivative and integral.
+Department of Mathematics, University of Firat, Elazig, Turkey

 In this study, the vertical motion of the falling body problem is considered by the newly given M-derivative and generalized fractional derivative.
 Analytical solutions to the modeling problem are obtained and supported by various graphs including different values comparatively with M-derivative and generalized fractional derivatives.
 The Laplace transform is used as the method of choice [1-4].